durden/django_deployment/one/slides.md

 - Very different ways to handle settings.py/paths/etc.

 .notes All the Django hosting stuff is pretty new (within past 2 years).
-The whole idea probably owes alot of its' roots to Heroku, which solved the deployment problem with Rails apps.
+The whole idea probably owes a lot of its' roots to Heroku, which solved the deployment problem with Rails apps.

 <!SLIDE bullets incremental>